A collection of friends, rappers and producers I believe in, and have agreed to join my team.

 Deltah Beats

-Deltah Beats ia an 18 year old producer from St. Louis, MO.
+Deltah Beats is a producer from St. Louis, MO.
 He has production credits with Lil Uzi Vert, Lil Tecca, Lil Keed, YBN Nahmir, Sheff G, UnoTheActivist, & Asain Doll.

 YouTube Link